hci-a-if-its-2019/assignment-0-firmanmm/README.md

 - Flaw  : Design is changed completely yet still hard to understand (**Customer Experience**)
 - Tester : **Bolt**

+#### Description
+Blender is one of the CAD software to create 3D Models.
+Users can learn and create 3D Models easily and export it for other CAD software to use easily using this software.
+This software is an open source software that everyone can use and modify it for free.
+It's been a while since the release of Blender 2.79 and this release add even more problems for Blender Team to tackle.

+#### Problems
 Blender is known to be **hard to use** already, introducing a new one still didn't solve this problem.
 For people who already get used to how blender feels might have to **re-learn** many parts of blender that will be changed in 2.8.
 I ask my friend who already know how to use blender to render their scene using Blender's Cycle Render and surprisingly **he didn't even know how to render it**.
 The button usually sits in the render tab in right side of the screen (left image) but **now gone**.
 There are many shortcuts that has been changed or removed in this new version of blender.

 ![Subject-3's Screenshot](Subject-3/ScreenShot.jpg)